Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 The town of Palenque itself is a small, humid base with limited charm but decent restaurants and affordable hotels.
 Plan to spend at least two nights so you can visit the ruins early and still have energy for the waterfalls nearby.

-The main swimming area is relatively safe for families -- shallow pools above the falls where kids can wade and splash.
+The main swimming area is relatively safe for families - shallow pools above the falls where kids can wade and splash.
 There are also deeper pools below where older kids and teens can swim.
-We brought quick-dry travel towels and they were perfect -- we were swimming, drying off, and swimming again all morning.
-There are small restaurants and snack stands along the walkway, so you do not need to pack a full lunch.
+We brought quick-dry travel towels and they were perfect - we were swimming, drying off, and swimming again all morning.
+There are small comedores and snack stands along the walkway, so you don't need to pack a full lunch.

-Misol-Ha is the other must-visit waterfall, a single dramatic 115-foot cascade that plunges into a deep pool surrounded by jungle.
-You can walk behind the waterfall on a path cut into the cliff -- my kids were absolutely thrilled by the spray and the roar of the water.
-It is a shorter visit than Agua Azul (about an hour is plenty), so the two waterfalls make a perfect combined day trip from Palenque.
+Misol-Há is the other must-visit waterfall, a single dramatic 35-meter (115-foot) cascade that plunges into a deep pool surrounded by jungle.
+You can walk behind the waterfall on a path cut into the cliff.
+Sofia was absolutely thrilled by the spray and the roar of the water.
+It's a shorter visit than Agua Azul (about an hour is plenty), so the two waterfalls make a perfect combined day trip from Palenque.

 A warning: the road between Palenque and Agua Azul is winding and mountainous.
 If your kids are prone to car sickness, dose them before you leave.
 The drive takes about 90 minutes each way, but the scenery through the highland jungle is gorgeous.